ionixjunior/ionixjunior.dev/src/content/en/posts/2018-07-30-customizing-separatorinset-of-ios-uitableview-in-xamarin-forms.md

 tags = ["xamarin", "ios"]
 +++

-<p class="intro"><span class="dropcap">I</span>mportant notice: this post is intended for perfectionist developers.
+Important notice: this post is intended for perfectionist developers.
 Hello, folks!
 Today, I bring a small tip on how to customize the SeparatorInset of a UITableView in iOS in a Xamarin.Forms application.
 But what is that?
 What are we talking about?
-Let's find out in this post!</p>
+Let's find out in this post!

 As I mentioned at the beginning of the post, only those who are truly perfectionists will notice this detail.
 So, let's show a few things that happen in **iOS** development with **Xamarin.Forms** before we get to the main topic of the post.